 The University sets out its own principles and standards in a Code of Good Practice in Research Integrity.

 It is your, and your supervisor’s, responsibility to ensure that all paperwork, and any subsequent applications requiring full ethical approval, are completed and submitted in good time.
 Your supervisor must advise on, and sign-off, all your paperwork.
 This includes the EIRA1 form, which all students must complete.

-for Candidature you are required to provide evidence of how you have commenced considering ethics and of any appropriate actions that have been identified.
+For Candidature you are required to provide evidence of how you have commenced considering ethics and of any appropriate actions that have been identified.

-for Confirmation (or alternate point for Professional Doctorates), you must provide evidence of having fully considered ethics and, if necessary, obtained formal ethics committee approval for the project.
+For Confirmation (or alternate point for Professional Doctorates), you must provide evidence of having fully considered ethics and, if necessary, obtained formal ethics committee approval for the project.